We create dignified jobs for women from low-income and low-education backgrounds. In our Paid-to-Learn Employment Program, women are guaranteed:

-Why We Hire in Togo
+Why We employ women in Togo

 Togo, Africa has one of the highest rates of gender inequality in the world.